spacescale/.github/profile/README.md

-Our Vision is one SpaceScale platform where Humans handoff  workloads and agents get real isolated environments to work inside.
+Our Vision is one SpaceScale platform where Humans deploy  workloads and agents get real isolated environments to work inside.